Update: This is a historical article – the new Cupra has been revealed and we have the details here.

 - Ergonomically-designed racing seats with CUPRA trim and white detailing.

 - Optional AP Racing brake callipers.

-With tongue firmly in cheek we recently asked SEAT’s press team via Twitter if our vision of the next Leon Cupra was accurate or not.
-As you would expect they could neither confirm or deny.
+With tongue firmly in cheek, we recently asked SEAT’s press team via Twitter if our vision of the next Leon Cupra was accurate or not.
+As you would expect they could neither confirm nor deny.

 This would on the surface appear to be yet another Cupra prototype.
 One that SEAT have not made great efforts to hide particularly well.
 Either that or someone has bought an FR, managed to re-trim the seats, fit a new exhaust and decided to remove the FR badge, an unlikely scenario!

 Syphon was fortunate enough to be able to have a conversation with one of SEAT’s senior engineers, during the Malaga press launch for the 5 door Leon in November last year.